S3-working-group/s3-practical-guide/docs/all.md

 **Manage the marketing budget efficiently**, to maximize ROI across all campaigns.

-**Monitor and analyze market trends**, to adjust marketing strategies proactively and maintain competitive advantage.–** **The fast pace of change in consumer behavior and market dynamics is rendering current marketing strategies ineffective.
+**Monitor and analyze market trends**, to adjust marketing strategies proactively and maintain competitive advantage.
+The fast pace of change in consumer behavior and market dynamics is rendering current marketing strategies ineffective.

 **Execute and refine digital marketing campaigns**, to improve engagement and reduce customer acquisition costs. – With digital ad spend increasing without proportional gains in engagement and acquisition, current strategies are leading to diminishing returns.